obsidian-tasks-group/obsidian-tasks/contributing/Dependencies/About Dependencies.md

 - [yarn.lock](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/yarn.lock) (machine-generated)

 After any change to dependencies in `package.json`, run `yarn` to update the `yarn.lock` file and commit the changes in both files.

-If you see a warning from `yarn` about a **missing peer dependency that mentions `obsidian` or `@codemirror`, you can safely ignore it**.
+If you see a warning from `yarn` about a **unmet peer dependency that mentions `obsidian` or `@codemirror`, you can safely ignore it**.
 Other yarn messages should likely be resolved before commit.

 Code changes that also involve dependency changes may require additional testing and review.
 Please only change [package.json](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/package.json) if necessary for your contribution.